chrisbermejo/Group-3---Task-Dependency-Enhancement-Phase-3/README.md

 # Group-3-Task-Dependency-Enhancement-Phase-3

 Delete the README.md file when moving the other files in the proj folder.
+Everything should override the old files and the new files will just be added to the proj folder.

 This requires a new table called "task_dependencies"